christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   "Sar" root (Sar is the Scythian word for King.
-Sarpa (Sanskrit) = Serpent, so "King of the Serpent"): Sarmatian, Saracen, Sargon, Sarlagab, Akkadian šarrum, Vedic Sarpa, Serapis (Sar-Apis), Zarathustra, Cesar, Asar, Tsar, etc. Sar means king across empires.
+Sarpa (Sanskrit) = Serpent, so "King of the Serpent"): Sarmatian, Saracen, Sargon, Sarlagab, Akkadian šarrum, Vedic Sarpa, Serapis (Sar-Apis), Zarathustra, Saracen (Roman word for Middle Easterners), Cesar, Asar, Tsar, etc. Sar means king across empires.
 In the bible the Scythian Sar (king) became Esau (Edom) the progenitor of the Edomites in the bible, a metaphor for the forces of oppression and injustice.

 **2 Ancient Alias Names List (Chronologically Organized by Era and Dynasty)**